 Close to business

 The University and FHNW carry out important basic research and collaborate with industry in many areas.
 An example of this is the Friedrich Miescher Institute for Biomedical Research, which was founded by two local pharmaceutical companies.
 It is a globally recognised leading institute for basic research in biomedical sciences.
+There are also close relationships with the Swiss Tropical and Public Health Institute Swiss TPH, one of Switzerland's leading institutions in the field of public and global health.

 The Basel Incubator is a further manifestation of the connection between educational institutions and the private sector.
 It supports spin-offs from the FHNW and other start-up companies with a low-cost infrastructure and proven coaching.